Marella Canary Island and Atlantic Cruises

 Torre del Condo Park is free to enter and explains all about the Spanish occupation of the island.
 It has a fortress in the centre of the park that dates back to the 1400’s.
 La Iglesia de la Asuncion church dates back to 1450 and has a mural depicting Columbus’s 3 ships which set off to America.
 All the ships were built in San Sabastian.

-As you can see these ports offer such a diverse experience from your average cruise as each island has something very different to offer.
-Make sure you book your Marella cruise to the Canary and Atlantic Islands early as cruises to this part of the world are always very popular.
+Make sure you book your Canary and Atlantic islands cruise early, as cruises to this part of the world are always very popular.

 Related Reading –